1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Does NAFLD have stages too?

 Yes.
-NAFLD progresses through steatosis (fatty liver), NASH (nonalcoholic steatohepatitis), fibrosis (scar tissue formation), and ultimately cirrhosis if not managed.
+The NAFLD pathophysiology is steatosis (fatty liver), NASH (nonalcoholic steato hepatitis), fibrosis (scar tissue development) and eventually resulting in cirrhosis.

-Late-stage ALD may present with abdominal fluid buildup (ascites), mental confusion (hepatic encephalopathy), easy bruising or bleeding, and impaired kidney function.
+ALD later-on may involve the accumulation of abdominal fluid (ascites), mental confusion (hepatic encephalopathy), easy bleeding or bruising and kidney malfunction.

 Can ALD cause a breath smell?